sara-nl/htdpdocs/source/Pages/getting-started/access.rst

 ..
 Replace with a picture with key pasted and annotated.

-From now on you can login to the HT-platform with your SSH keys from your laptop (or other computer where your SSH key was generated/transferred).
+From now on you can login to Spider with your SSH keys from your laptop (or other computer where your SSH key was generated/transferred).
 See next, :ref:`how to login <login>`.